I'm an Australian screenwriter (Australian Writers' Guild).

 and, in his opinion...

 "The writer has kept it small enough in scope that it could find financing at the lower end of the budget scale.
-These kinds of stories are too rarely made nowadays.
-But in the hands of the right producer, it could do well on the indie circuit."
+These kinds of stories are too rarely made nowadays."

 If this sounds like an unabashed advertisement for my screenplay, it's because it is...